What does “yami” mean in Japanese?

 - wa – は : a binding particle working as a case marker or topic marker.
 In the example, this works after “boku tachi” to make the subject in the sentence.

-- no – の : a case particle used to join two nouns.
+- no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “yami” and “naka”.
+In the example, this works to join “yami” and “naka”.
 The formed phrase literally means ‘the inside of the darkness’ in Japanese.
 Word orders in Japanese and English are different, but the role of this case particle is very similar to that of the English preposition, “of”.

 - naka – 中 (なか) : a noun meaning ‘inside’ in Japanese.